 - Physical Exam: Corpsmembers must have a CCC pre-employment physical exam once they arrive at Magalia Fire Center.
 The must be cleared by the CCC’s physician to perform the duties of a wildland firefighter, including working long hours over multiple days in heat, dust, and smoke.

 - There will be 20 quizzes.
 The cumulative score must be 80% or higher.
-No retakes are allowed.
+One retake allowed.

-- There will be a comprehensive 50 question final exam that corpsmembers must pass with an 80% or higher.
-No retakes are allowed.
+- There will be a comprehensive 50 question final exam that Corpsmembers must pass with an 80% or higher.
+One retake allowed.

-- Corpsmembers must recite the shelter deployment statement, clear an area 4-feet by 8-feet down to the soil, and get into the fire shelter in 30 seconds or less in full wildland Personal Protective Equipment (PPE).
+- Corpsmembers must be able to deploy and get into a fire shelter in 30 seconds or less in full wildland Personal Protective Equipment (PPE).

 Program Schedule: In the winter, days of operation are Monday through Friday.
-During Fire Season, the Magalia Fire Center operates seven days a week and is able to respond to fires 24 hours a day.
+During fire season, the Magalia Fire Center operates seven days a week and is able to respond to fires 24 hours a day.
 When crews are dispatched to a fire, the typical schedule is 24 hours on, with little or no rest, often cutting fire line for hours at a time.
 This is followed by 24 hours off.
-Corpsmembers should be prepared to be out on assignment for 14-21 days at a time, with only one day off before returning to an emergency.
+Corpsmembers should be prepared to be out on assignment for 14 to 21 days at a time, with only one day off before returning to an emergency.

 Corpsmembers continue training and work on fuel reduction projects and other outdoor projects in nearby forests and parks when they aren’t responding to a fire or an emergency.
 They also take career, leadership, or personal development classes in the evenings.
 On weekends and days off, there are often volunteer opportunities and recreational trips.